Architect places as finalist with first Unreal Studio project

 Next, he chose a project: Tower Studio, one of the iconic Fogo Island cabins by Saunders Architecture.
 Fogo Island, off the coast of Newfoundland in Canada, is well known for its striking coastline.
 “I like the shape of the Tower Studio,” says Mielnik, “and was amazed by the landscape.”Bring on Datasmith

-Mielnik started by creating the model in 3ds Max, then exporting it to Unreal Engine with the Datasmith plugin included with Unreal Studio.
+Mielnik started by creating the model in 3ds Max, then exporting it to Unreal Engine with the Datasmith plugin [now included with Unreal Engine].
 “Using Datasmith was so easy,” he says.
 “It’s really just a matter of clicking one button.
 Prepare your model, set up some simple UVs, and export.”

 Next, he turned his attention to the environment.
 Mielnik started by creating a simple landscape and sculpting it with Unreal Engine’s tools.
 He then made a landscape material with four layers using Quixel Megascans and Substance Designer textures, and started painting.